 So how was it that years later, sitting at that conference, I found myself so far away from what I loved?

 After getting my MBA, working at HP for several years, then making the decision to be a stay-at-home mom (a decision I’ve never regretted), I felt a new tug on my heart.
-The distance from the corporate world and the time I spent reading children’s books to my kids had reawakened my passion for writing.
+The time I spent reading children’s books to my kids had reawakened my passion for writing.

 I dreamed of writing a book–I wanted to make a difference in the world–but having been away from it for so long, my dream seemed far off.